What is special about this course?

 There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living whilst studying.

 For students who do not normally reside in the UK or European Union and with a term-time address in Scotland, the following fees apply:

 |Part-time (structured) (3 x 20 credit modules) per year**||£5,250||£5,550|

 |Part-time (unstructured per module) (per 20 credit module)**||£1,750||£1,850|

 **There is no part-time study option for Tier 4 sponsored international students.

 A no fee increase guarantee is available for self-funding full-time and structured part-time RUK and International undergraduate students for continuous and contiguous study for the same award, up to the permitted standard time limit for the relevant award.

 External scholarships and financial support may be available.
 Contact the relevant university partner college for more information.

-On successful completion you may be able to undertake careers in community arts, public art, participatory art, collaborative practice, and curating.
+On successful completion you may be able to undertake careers as a practicing artist, in community arts, public art, participatory art, collaborative practice, and curating.